How to Resolve Your Concern

-We want Tasmanian children and young people to have the best possible chance of reaching their full potential.
+We want Tasmanian children, young people and their families to have the best possible chance of reaching their full potential.

 To help them achieve this, we provide family violence counselling and support, child safety, out of home care, adoptions, youth justice and other services.